SouthGreenPlatform/trainings/_pages/hpc/hpcPractice.md

 2) Filter these alignments with the delta-filter  tool

-3) Display a tab file easy to parse the with show-coords tools
+3) Generate a tab file easy to parse the with show-coords tools

-4) Genererate a png image with mummerplot
+4) Generate a png image with mummerplot

+Retrieve the script /data2/formation/script/alignment.sh into your /home/formation

+launch the script with qsub:

+`qsub -q formation.q alignment.sh`

 -----------------------